 Blend dried chillies and toasted belacan.

-Add thick soy sauce, 'petis udang', water and sugar to the pan.
-Cook at medium heat until sauce thickens.
+In a pan, add sweet soy sauce, petis udang, water and sugar to cook over medium heat.
+Then, add blended chilli paste.
+Cook until sauce thickens.
 Leave aside to cool.

 Meanwhile, cut fruits and vegetables into bite-size pieces.
 Mix sauce with the fruits and vegetables.
 Garnish with nuts and sesame seeds.